codecentric/thot/README.md

 Finally you need to setup a database and the appropriate user.
 This can be done in the same directoy with the command <br/><br/>

-<code>mysql -u root -p &lt; src/main/resources/sql/init-db.sql</code>
+<code>mysql -u root -p &lt; src/main/resources/sql/init-db.sql</code> <br/><br/>

-After that simple import the project into Eclipse, add the Tomcat to your Servers tab and you're ready to get started.
+After that, simply import the project into Eclipse, add the Tomcat to your Servers tab and you're ready to get started.
 </p>

 <h2>Further information</h2>